The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 Design, testing, modification of computer programs

-Note: Help desk technicians, computer repair technicians, and similar positions typically do NOT qualify for this exemption.
+Help-desk technicians, computer repair technicians, and similar roles typically do not qualify for the computer-employee exemption.

 $132,964